doki-programs/kavka-nest/README.md

 ```

+You can use a debug level to see more information in your console.

 Given a sample ***Producer*** interface implementation, you can initialize and produce kafka messages.
 Here is a simple example:

 ```go